MattVu123/ait582_rutting2/README.md

 - **README.md** - Project description and setup instructions.
 - **.gitignore** - Documents ignored by GitHub during development.
-- **artifacts/** - Contains miscellaneous project items such as screenshots.
+- **artifacts/** - Contains miscellaneous project items, such as screenshots.
 - **data/raw/** - Raw CSV datasets obtained from the Federal Highway Administration.
 - **data/processed/** - Processed dataset ready for EDA and modeling.
 - **code and notebooks/** - Python scripts and Jupyter notebooks used for processing, EDA, modeling, and evaluation.